 Flashing the Peace Sign at Woodstock, 1969.

-The spirit of protest became more revolutionary with the expansion of U.S. military intervention in Vietnam.
-The fatal shooting of a student at Kent State University by the National Guard was an appalling turn of events.
-Four Kent State University students were killed and nine were injured on May 4, 1970, when members of the National Guard opened fire on a crowd gathered to protest the Vietnam War using live ammunition (below left).
+The spirit of protest grew revolution-ary with the expansion of U.S. military intervention in Vietnam.
+The fatal shooting of a student at Kent State University by the National Guard was an appalling turn of events: Four Kent State University students were killed and nine were injured on May 4, 1970, when members of the National Guard opened fire on a crowd gathered to protest the Vietnam War using live ammunition.
 Known for crushing dissent, President Nixon was believed responsible for "Four dead in Ohio."
 The Peace Movement was suddenly now in reactionary mode, along with its own symbol.

 As the 1960's progressed, social unrest developed concerning other issues: Human sexuality, women's rights, experimentation with psychoactive drugs and traditional modes of authority.
 Two generations were now divided: The establishment class was considered "square," while their children were "hip."

 The era really began with the assassination of President Kennedy in Dallas, on Nov.
 22, 1963, shocking the world.
 Also slain was his brother Robert Kennedy and Civil Rights leader Dr. Martin Luther King, Jr. Gun violence was new to American society.
 But Kennedy's promise of reaching the moon was realized just as he said by 1969, with the Apollo mission.
 The termination of U.S. combat involvement in Southeast Asia came in 1973, ending the draft.
 The right to vote was lowered to age eighteen.
 President Richard Nixon was disgraced, and forced to resign in August of 1974, following the Watergate cover-up bringing the ten-year era to an end.